awinterstein/website/content/projects/rail-switch-sensor.md

 +++

 Particularly challenging in this context was to ensure the unattended function of the device over several years, which required intensive interaction of the electronics and software disciplines.

-## Responsibilities

-As the software lead responsible for the software architecture and quality.
-Leading the international cooperation with colleagues from a Serbian location.